-2. Formal Written Evaluations: Evaluations are completed by supervisors in December/January and July and are submitted to the Director of Training.
+2. Formal Written Evaluations: Evaluations based on APA Standards of Accreditation are completed by supervisors in December/January and July and are submitted to the Director of Training.
+Areas of competence and strength as well as an

+Director of Training.
 Areas of competence and strength as well as areas for growth and specific suggestions for the intern's further professional training are identified and recorded in these evaluations.
 Written evaluations are discussed and signed by both supervisor and intern and then submitted to the Director of Training.
 The evaluations are reviewed by the Director of Training and are then filed in the intern's personnel file.
 The Director of Training reviews all of the evaluations for each intern and provides this information to the Director of Clinical Training (DCT) of the intern's graduate program.
 Communication with the intern's graduate program occurs at the end of each evaluation period.